greendavegreen/hyraxDevLauncher/readMe.md

  - the ssh keypair name you have created or uploaded to the AWS Console
  - a unique name (user initials?) to use for your system.
 The final VM will get tagged with the name hyrax-server-XXX where XXX is the string you provide.
 This provides a hook for scripts to locate resources connected to a particular developer node for startup, shutdown, termination, cleanup later on.

-6. Select Next.  you will have the chance to provide extra options on the Options panel.
+6. Select Next.
+You will be shown Options panel, but you need not select anything here.
 Hit Next.

 7. On the Review Page, YOU MUST CHECK the box at the bottom to acknowledge that this is creating security roles and granting access to the VM to some resources inside your account.

 8. Finally, hit create.

-9. you will be taken to the cloudformation console where you can watch the progress of the stack creation.
-It usually takes approximately 5 minutes to complete.
+9. You will be taken to the cloudformation console where you can watch the progress of the stack creation.
+It usually takes approximately 5-10 minutes to complete.

 You should now have a VM inside your account, that is running: